14 Top-Rated Things to Do in Seattle in Winter

 While snow doesn't stick around the city much during winter, the mountains surrounding Seattle offer a true wintry escape.
 One of the hottest spots for snow sports from Seattle is Stevens Pass.
 This recreation destination is less than two hours east on Highway 2.

 Cross-country skiing and snowshoeing are also abundant at Stevens Pass Nordic Center.
-And the resort features dedicated tubing and snow play areas that are popular with young families.
-For a great way to stay active in the early evenings of winter, lights illuminate the slopes of Stevens Pass five nights a week.
+And, the resort features dedicated tubing and snow play areas that are popular with young families.
+Lights illuminate the slopes of Stevens Pass five nights a week for a great way to stay active in the early evenings of winter.

 8. Catch a Live Show